-The Board is presently composed of five members: Michael F. Angelo, Kendall Larsen, Thomas M. O'Brien, Robert D. Short III, Ph.D. and Gary Feiner.
+The Board is presently composed of five members: Michael F. Angelo, Gary Feiner, Kendall Larsen, Thomas M. O'Brien and Robert D. Short III, Ph.D.
 Mr. Larsen serves as Chairman of the Board of Directors.

-Our Amended and Restated Certificate of Incorporation provides that the directors of the Board shall be divided into three classes, with the classes serving for staggered, three-year terms.
-Currently, we have one Class III director, two Class I directors, and two Class II directors.
+Our Amended and Restated Certificate of Incorporation provides that the directors on our Board shall be divided into three classes, with the classes serving for staggered, three-year terms.
+Currently, we have two Class I directors, two Class II directors and one Class III director.
 One class is elected each year at the annual meeting of stockholders.
-The term of each class of directors expires as follows: Class III at the Annual Meeting, Class I at the 2017 annual meeting of stockholders, and Class II at the 2018 annual meeting of stockholders.
-Each director shall hold office until his successor is elected and qualified or until his death, resignation or removal.
+The term of each class of directors expires as follows: Class II at the Annual Meeting, Class III at the 2019 annual meeting of stockholders, and Class I at the 2020 annual meeting of stockholders.
+Each director shall hold office until his successor is elected and qualified or until his earlier death, resignation or removal.

-Nominee and Continuing Directors
+Director Nominees and Continuing Directors

-Set forth below are the names and certain information about the nominee for Class III director.
-The names of, and certain information about, the current Class I and Class II directors with unexpired terms are also set forth below.
-All information is as of March 1, 2016.
+Set forth below are the names and certain information about the nominees for Class II directors.
+The names of, and certain information about, the current Class I and Class III directors with unexpired terms are also set forth below.
+All information is as of March 15, 2018.

 Current Term Director

 Name Age Class Expire Position Since

-Michael F. Angelo 56 III 2016 Director 2007

-Kendall Larsen 59 Ι 2017 President, Chief Executive Officer and Chairman of the Board of Directors 2007

-Gary Feiner 53 Ι 2017 Director 2014
+Director Nominees

-Thomas M. O'Brien 49 II 2018 Director 2007
+Thomas M. O'Brien 51 II 2018 Director 2007

 Robert D. Short III, Ph.D.
-64 II 2018 Chief Technology Officer, Chief Scientist and Director 2010
+66 II 2018 Chief Technology Officer, Chief Scientist and Director 2010

+Continuing Directors

+Michael F. Angelo 58 III 2019 Director 2007

+Kendall Larsen 61 I 2020 President, Chief Executive Officer and Chairman of the Board of Directors 2007

+Gary Feiner 55 I 2020 Director 2014